Rustfahrtagentur/microcad/doc/use_statement.md

 ## No use statement

-The following example which uses two *modules* of `geo3d` shows the problem:
+The following example which uses two *parts* of `geo3d` shows the problem:

 [![test](.test/no_use_statement.png)](.test/no_use_statement.log)